-Fun apple activities for kids using our 5 senses, simple science, books, and more.
-Read now to grab your FREE apple exploration printable kit!
+Fun apple activities for kids using our five senses, simple science, books, and more.
+Read now to grab your FREE Apple exploration printable kit!

 Apple Activities for Early Learning Exploration

-I don’t know about where you are, but around here the weather changed and cooled down a lot.
+I don’t know about where you are, but around here, the weather has cooled down significantly.
 When the weather changes, I immediately think of fall.
 I love fall!
-It’s a nice break from the hot weather, it’s time for cozy warm clothes, and time for the beautiful changes to occur.
+It’s a nice break from the hot weather; it’s time for cozy, warm clothes and the beautiful changes to occur.

-I especially love the fun you can have in fall.
-You can go explore outside and go on nature walks.
-In addition, you can go to the pumpkin patch to pick that perfect pumpkin.
+I especially love the fun you can have in the fall.
+You can explore outside and go on nature walks.
+In addition, you can visit the pumpkin patch to pick out that perfect pumpkin.
 Or, you can go to the apple orchard to pick ripe apples during harvest.

-To get my son excited for fall, I wanted to teach him about apples before our visit to the apple orchard.
+To get my son excited for fall, I wanted to teach him about apples before we visited the apple orchard.
 Apple activities ensued because he is starting his last year of preschool and absolutely loves to learn!
 When I asked him if he wanted to learn about apples, his response was “Mommy, I know about apples already!”
 I told him we would investigate apples and learn new things about them.

-To set up for our apple activities, I bought 4 different kinds of apples from the market.
-I chose whatever was available at the time (gala, spartan, granny smith, and red delicious).
+To set up for our apple activities, I bought four different kinds of apples from the market.
+I chose whatever was available at the time (Gala, Spartan, Granny Smith, and Red Delicious).
 You could choose the varieties that you wish.

 Apple Books

 First, we started our exploration by reading our fall books together.
 We read about where apples come from and how they grow on apple trees.
-Then we discovered that there are many different types of apples that grow on different trees and that look different.
-Finally, we discussed that apples have different parts and that they can be used in many ways for different things.
+Then we discovered that many different types of apples grow on other trees and that look different.
+Finally, we discussed that apples have various parts and that they can be used in many ways for different things.

 I feel it is beneficial to read books at the start of any unit to pre-load children with the information they will need to feel successful and ready to learn during future lessons and activities.
-Here is why nonfiction reading is important when doing lessons like this.
-There was a lot of learning going on and we hadn’t even started our hands-on exploration yet!
+Nonfiction reading is essential when doing lessons like this.
+There was a lot of learning going on, and we hadn’t even started our hands-on exploration yet!

 Using Our Senses to Explore Apples

-We started our apple exploration with using our 5 senses to learn about apples.
-This was the perfect opportunity to teach my son about his 5 senses, what they are, and how he can use them to taste, feel, smell, hear, and look at apples.
+We started our apple exploration by using our five senses to learn about apples.
+This was the perfect opportunity to teach my son about his five senses, what they are, and how he can use them to taste, feel, smell, hear, and look at apples.

-We started with looking at an apple and I helped prompt my son to use the words he knows, as well as new vocabulary to describe the apple.
+We began by looking at an apple, and I helped my son use the words he knows, as well as new vocabulary to describe it.
 First, we tasted the apple and listened to the sound it made when we took bites.
-Then, we listened to the “crunching” and “chomping” sounds it made.
-Finally, we smelled the inside, flesh of the apple and felt the wet inside.
+Then, we heard the “crunching” and “chomping” sounds it made.
+Finally, we smelled the inside of the apple, its flesh, and felt the wetness inside.
 The apple smelled sweet!

 Learning About Apples in New Ways

 We talked about how apple trees grow from apple seeds.
 We used a labeled diagram anchor chart with the words for reference.
-If you are interested in a fall non-fiction ELA and science unit that includes apples, click HERE.
+Learning all about fall through hands-on activities like this makes learning fun!

 Simple Apple Science

-For our simple science, I asked my son to make a hypothesis as to whether he thought an apple would sink or float in water.
+For our simple science project, I asked my son to formulate a hypothesis about whether he thought an apple would sink or float in water.
 He took no time at all to respond with, “It will sink.
 It is heavy!”

 He was surprised when we put the apple in and it floated!
-I told him it was because there is air inside the apple at its core and that makes it less dense then water.
+I explained to him that the air inside the apple’s core makes it less dense than water.
 Thus, making it float!

 Apple Taste Test

 The apple taste test was the part my son was anticipating the most.
 He wanted to eat ALL the apples!
-We started by examining each apple and put them in order by size on the table.
-Apple #1 was a granny smith apple, apple #2 was a spartan apple, apple #3 was a gala apple, and apple #4 was a red delicious apple.
+We started by examining each apple and putting them in order by size on the table.
+Apple #1 was a Granny Smith apple, Apple #2 was a Spartan apple, Apple #3 was a Gala apple, and Apple #4 was a Red Delicious apple.

 First, he looked and felt the skin on the apples.
 He used crayons to colour in the apples on the printable to match.
 I was surprised when he noticed that some apples are a mix of two or more colours.
-He even noticed some small brown bruises.
+He even saw some minor brown bruises.

-He tasted each apple and I helped him come up with words to describe how they taste.
+He tasted each apple, and I helped him come up with words to describe how they tasted.
 We used words like sweet and sour, crisp and tart, and juicy and bitter.
 I recorded his ideas next to the coloured apples.
-This was a great lesson in vocabulary!
+This was a great vocabulary lesson!

-After tasting each apple, I asked him which was his favourite and his response surprised me.
-He chose a Granny Smith apple which was sour and tart, but one we hadn’t tried together before.
-I was excited that we found a new healthy snack!
+After tasting each apple, I asked him which was his favourite, and his response surprised me.
+He chose a Granny Smith apple, which was sour and tart, but one we hadn’t tried together before.
+I was thrilled to discover a new healthy snack!

 Apple Stamping with Paint

-I cut 3 different apples in half and placed them on a plate with red, green, and yellow (apple colours) sparkle paint on a plate.
-We started with red and he made 3 apple stamps on his large apple shape cut-out.
-Next we used green paint and then yellow.
+I cut three different apples in half and placed them on a plate with red, green, and yellow (apple colours) sparkle paint.
+We started with red, and he made three apple stamps on his large apple shape cut-out.
+Next, we used green paint, followed by yellow.

 He did a great job of spacing out the apple stamps.
 I remarked to him that he made a pattern of red and green stamps!

 It was a little bit tricky to hold the apples.
-I found the greatest trick after the fact to put forks in the backs of the apples so that it makes a handle.
+I found the greatest trick after the fact: putting forks in the backs of the apples so that they make a handle.
 I will be doing this next time!

 FREE Apple Activities: Exploration Pack